AugustDG/Unity-Utilities/README.md

 # Unity Utilities

-Utilities to improve the C# experience in Unity: ranging from more capabilities to shorter code length.
+Utilities to improve the C# experience in Unity: ranging from more capabilities to shorter code length!

 For now, to use this library, you need to copy the repo (or download it) and build a .dll file in Visual Studio, Jetbrains Rider or any .NET IDE, to then add it to your Unity project!
 Alternatively, you can also copy all the scripts